 How to Cook the Pulled Pork

 Once you add the ingredients to the slow cooker, the work is done.
-The flavors combine as the pork cooks and tenderizes the meat so that when it is finished, the meat falls apart!
+The flavors combine as the pork cooks and the meat tenderizes and falls apart when it’s don!
 It is truly magic that requires very little effort from the cook.
 We cook this on low for 8 hrs for best results.

 Polynesian Pulled Pork Taco Toppings

 The taco topper could be almost anything you want.
 But the combo we created is a winner!
 We combined red onions and serrano peppers with lime juice and the Lilikoi Chili Pepper Sauce to make this topping.
 The citrus sweetens the red onions and breaks down the pungency and bitterness, and the Lilikoi Chili Pepper Sauce adds a bit of sweet heat to the mix.

 The serrano peppers are what we prefer, but you could drop it down a notch with jalapeños or drop it down even more and omit them.
 But the citrus also minimizes the heat of the peppers quite a bit leaving you with the flavor of the pepper itself.